What is Stable (STABLE)?

 2. Technology & Architecture

-The network is an EVM-compatible Layer-1, making it easy for developers to port applications.
-Its key innovation is using Tether's USDT as the native gas token, meaning users transact entirely in a stable asset.
-The consensus mechanism is a Delegated Proof-of-Stake variant called StableBFT, which promises sub-second finality and high throughput for fast, reliable transactions.
+Stable is an Ethereum‑compatible Layer‑1 blockchain.
+Its key innovation is using USDT as the native gas token, meaning users transact and pay fees entirely in the stablecoin.
+This creates a consistent cost environment and simplifies the user experience.
+The network uses a Delegated Proof‑of‑Stake (DPoS) consensus mechanism called StableBFT, which is designed for sub‑second finality and high throughput to support financial‑scale activity (CoinMarketCap).

 3. Tokenomics & Governance